How about them apples?

 2. Your family might not see what you see.

 You might expect your immediate family to see what you can see, but sometimes they can’t.
 They see you differently than you do.
 They might not ever see all of you.
 In fact, the only person who might come close to seeing all of you (in every way that counts) is your spouse.
 Your dreams are his or hers dreams.
 His or hers are yours.
-In making a life together, you take on each other’s hopes and wishes and put together (as a team – hopefully!) how to make them all come true.
-If you have this issue with your spouse, then you might have to hash it out with them in a constructive way.
+In making a life together, you take on each other’s hopes and wishes and come together (as a team – hopefully) in support of each other.
+If you have this issue with your spouse, you might have to hash it out with them in a constructive way.
 That would involve wine, cuddles, and the age old “Baby listen to me, this is very important….”

 2. There will be setbacks.